JimohSegun/checkup_e-commerce/README.md

- # E-commerce website

-* I developed this website with React.js, integrated Tailwind CSS for styling, adopted a mobile-first approach to guarantee optimal responsiveness, and seamlessly incorporated TypeScript to enhance development and functionality.
+# I developed a contemporary e-commerce site with React.js and TypeScript, incorporating Tailwind for styling

+* Quick start

+* $ npm start

+ *  Firebase serves as the backend to retrieve data, and Firebase authentication ensures users log in before accessing the dashboard.
+ * The platform allows users to filter products, such as Puma and Nike shoes, and features delightful animations and intricate gradients.
+ * The project prioritizes reusability through React functional components.